An Overview of Prototype Formulations for Interpretable Deep Learning: Overview: Prototype Formulations

 Let the formal definition of a Gaussian prototype be $\vp^{G} = (\cvec{\mu}, \cmat{\Sigma})$.
 The parameters of $\vp^G_{c,j}$ now track both the mean and covariance of latent vector distribution $\mZ_{c,j}$.
 Each Gaussian prototype $\vp^G$ thus defines a multivariate Gaussian Distribution $\gN(\cvec{\mu}, \cmat{\Sigma})$.
 Gaussian prototypes can be trained using EM for clustering in the latent space \citep{Zhou2022RethinkingSemanticSegmentation, Moradinasab2024ProtoGMMMultiprototype, Wang2024MixtureGaussianDistributed} or naively by directly optimizing the parameters via Backpropagation.
 The similarity measure of Gaussian prototypes is defined as the probability density function (PDF) for $D$-dimensional multivariate Gaussians, namely

-It is worth noting that the term inside the exponent is based on the $L_2$ distance between the latent vector $\vz$ and the mean $\cvec{\mu}$.
-This formulation as a PDF has several advantages: A) The similarity can be interpreted as the likelihood of being sampled from the Gaussian prototypes, which is more meaningful than a distance metric in a high-dimensional latent space.
+The term inside the exponent is based on the $L_2$ distance between the latent vector $\vz$ and the mean $\cvec{\mu}$.
+The PDF formulation has several advantages: A) The similarity can be interpreted as the likelihood of being sampled from the Gaussian prototypes, which is more meaningful than a distance metric in a high-dimensional latent space.
 B) Prototypes can adapt their shape using a full covariance matrix, allowing different variances along various feature dimensions, offering more flexibility in shaping the latent space.
-However, learning a full covariance matrix increases computational requirements, especially with EM clustering.
+However, learning a full covariance matrix increases computational requirements.